Oleggr/schedule_bot/README.md

 # schedule_bot
-Telegram bot with my university schedule
+Special telegram bot which provide university schedule right to your phone